New York University School of Law

 The Public Interest Law Center provides students interested in public service with comprehensive support, including advice on courses and career opportunities.
 The Public Interest Summer Funding Program guarantees funding to all first- and second-year students who work in public interest positions.
 The Public Interest Law Center, in conjunction with other area law schools, also sponsors an annual public interest legal career fair, the largest event of its kind in the country.

-Learn more about career placement and bar passage at NYU Law
+Learn more about career placement at NYU Law

 Tuition and Aid